Our Governing Body

 Jacqui qualified as an RGN in 1984 having studied at the Bristol Royal Infirmary.
 She held a number of clinical roles in Bristol and at the RUH in Bath before taking up her first General Management role in Wiltshire.
 She them moved to Somerset Coast Primary Commissiong Group (PCG) to work in an emerging PCG, in a commissioning and professional lead role, which led her to North Devon Primary Care Trust (PCT) where she became the Director of Nursing and Director of Clinical Services.
 Subsequently Jacqui worked for a national charity and as a Director in Social Care.

 For the last three years she has worked as an independent consultant working across health and social care leading on governance, patient safety and performance.
 Jacqui holds a number of professional qualifications including an MSc in Healthcare Management and the Diploma in Company Direction from the Institute of Directors.

 Helen has worked in a senior role in health communications for several years with experience in the ambulance service, an acute hospital trust and now for the Clinical Commissioning Group.
 Prior to that she was a radio and television journalist and then producer/director for several mainstream broadcasters such as the BBC, Yorkshire Television and Sky.

 She is also an Accredited Practitioner in public relations and communications, recognised by the Chartered Institute of Public Relations and is very interested in the psychology of communications and organisational culture.

 Outside work she enjoys walking, riding and time in her garden with her family, dog and chickens.

 Dr Peter Jenkins, GP Medical Advisor, Safeguarding (children) and Clinical Exceptions

-Rob Hayday, Head of Project Management
+Rob Hayday, Associate Director of

 Maggie Rae, Corporate Director, Wiltshire Council